quantling/pyndl/doc/source/quickstart.rst

 Analyzing data with *pyndl* involves three steps

-    1. The data has to be preprocessed into the correct data format
+    1. The data has to be preprocessed into the correct format
     2. One of the learning methods of *pyndl* is used to learn the desired associations
     3. The learned association (commonly also called weights) can be stored or directly be analyzed further.